 ETFs are a disruptive technology that has transformed the investment climate.
 But ETFs are not done with their story, not even close.

-Robo advisors are also far more low-cost options than the average financial advisor or wealth manager.
+Digital financial planners are also far more low-cost options than the average financial advisor or wealth manager.
 For example, Sarwa charges between 0.5% and 0.85% on your account balance, which is very low compared to the 2% to 3% financial advisors or wealth managers charge.

 Mark Fitzgerald at Vanguard also believes that ETFs will be a big part of ESG Investing in the future.
+And this is already becoming a reality with 50 ESG ETFs now available in the US market.

 “I think the market is still trying to work out what that’s going to look like.
 There’s a lot of regulatory changes; we’ve got the Paris Accord.
 So I think there will be innovation there because the world has to address climate challenges,” says Fitzgerald.